weaviate/weaviate-io/developers/weaviate/search/multi-vector.md

 Each distance between the query vector and the target vector is multiplied by the specified weight, then the resulting weighted distances are summed for each object to produce a weighted distance.
 The search results are sorted by the weighted distance.

+For a more detailed explanation of how scores are normalized, see the blog post on [hybrid relative score fusion](/blog/2023-08-29-hybrid-search-fusion/index.mdx#relative-score-fusion)

 </details>

 <Tabs groupId="languages">